 Many oven temperatures can vary.
 So I tested this recipe without a water bath and it worked beautifully.
 I think the key is just to keep the temperature constant, and moderate, and to bake the cheesecake slowly.
 No rushing here.

-I put the cheesecake in the oven at 230ºC and allowed it to bake for 15 minutes before turning the temperature down to 110ºC and allowing it to bake for a further 45-60 minutes.
+Assemble the cheesecake in a springform pan and put the cheesecake in the oven at 230ºC/440°F and allowed it to bake for 15 minutes before turning the temperature down to 110ºC/230°F and allowing it to bake for a further 45-60 minutes.
 After 45 minutes I checked it by shaking the pan slightly and saw that there was still too much jiggle left in the cheesecake.
-Just the very centre needs to have a little jiggle left, which will set as the cheesecake cools.
+Just the very center needs to have a little jiggle left, which will set as the cheesecake cools.

-The sour cream topping is then poured ontop (again, gently) and allowed to bake for another 15 minutes before the cake is left to cool for an hour or two in the switched off oven with the door ajar.
+The sour cream mixture is poured onto the cake and allowed to bake for another 15 minutes before the cake is left to cool for an hour or two in the switched off oven with the door ajar.
 This also helps to avoid any cracks from forming.
-After that, the cheesecake goes in the fridge overnight and the next day you are met with THE creamiest, dreamiest, best cheesecake recipe you will have ever tried.
-I promise!
+After that, the cheesecake goes in the refrigerator overnight and the next day you are met with THE creamiest, dreamiest, best cheesecake recipe you will have ever tried.

 Classic baked cheesecake